Today, it's known as "The Biggest Show in New Mexico."

 Not to be outdone by rivals, the New Mexico State Fair closely follows an All-American venue featuring livestock shows and exhibits, as well as cooking and gardening competitions.

-The 2017 New Mexico State Fair concert lineup
+The 2018 New Mexico State Fair concert lineup included

 The New Mexico State Fair concert lineup has in the past included such star headliners as Josh Turner, Randy Travis, Tanya Tucker, and many others.

-This year, the full 2018 concert and entertainment schedule will be announced in May with individual tickets going on sale in late July.
+This year, the full 2018 concert and entertainment schedule was announced May with individual tickets going on sale in late July.

 For more information about concert tickets, see the official site online or at Ticketmaster outlets.
 Early purchase of tickets includes gate admission to the Fair.